hyperledger/fabric/docs/source/chaincode_lifecycle.md

 endorse transactions.
 You need to complete this step with the peer CLI using the credentials of the **Peer Administrator**.
 Your peer will build the chaincode after the chaincode is installed, and return a build error if there is a problem with your chaincode.

+To build chaincode, the peer by default will utilize an internal Docker builder with support for Go, Java, and Node.js chaincodes.
+The docker image that is used for building each language is specified in the peer's `core.yaml` configuration in the `chaincode` section.
+The Go docker image version typically aligns with the Fabric version, while the Java and Node.js docker image versions are managed by the respective Fabric chaincode projects.

+In a production environment, an external chaincode builder is often utilized to provide more control of the build process, see the [External Builders and Launchers](cc_launcher.html) topic for more details.

 It is recommended that organizations only package a chaincode once, and then install the same package on every peer that belongs to their org.
 If a channel wants to ensure that each organization is running the same chaincode, one organization can package a chaincode and send it to other channel members